-Utah State, Olsen's alma mater, said he died outside of Los Angeles.
-He was diagnosed last year with mesothelioma, a cancer of the lung lining often linked to asbestos.
+Utah State, Olsen's alma mater, said he died outside of Los Angeles early Thursday after battling cancer.
+He was diagnosed with mesothelioma, a cancer of the lung lining, last year.

-Utah State honored Olsen in December by naming the football field at Romney Stadium after him.
+Utah State honored Olsen in December by naming the football field at Romney Stadium "Merlin Olsen Field."
 Because of his illness, Olsen's alma mater didn't want to wait until football season and made the announcement during halftime of a basketball game.

 Olsen was well enough to attend, but did not speak at the event.
 He stood and smiled as he waved to fans during a standing ovation and chants of "Merlin Olsen!" and "Aggie Legend!"

 Utah State is also planning a statue of Olsen at the southeast corner of the stadium.

 The Rams also honored Olsen during a game Dec.
 20, with a video tribute narrated by Dick Enberg, Olsen's longtime broadcast partner.
 Olsen did not attend because of his health.
 His name was already part of the Ring of Fame inside the Edward Jones Dome in St. Louis along with other franchise standouts.

 He was voted NFC defensive lineman of the year in 1973 and the NFL MVP in 1974, and was voted to the Pro Football Hall of Fame in 1982.